May 1, 2022; revised November 26, 2022

 - Each person has a unique set of ārammaṇa that lead to attachment.
 No two people will attach to the same types of ārammaṇa.

 - Furthermore, as one’s gati change, that set will also change.
 Also, the ārammaṇa itself can change too.
-For example, X may dislike Y because of a particular characteristic of Y, but if Y gives up that, X may start liking Y.
+For example, X may dislike Y because of a particular characteristic, but if Y gives up that, X may start liking Y.

 - Thus, what matters is one’s gati at the present moment when one is experiencing a certain ārammaṇa.
 That is the critical principle in Idappaccayātā Paṭicca Samuppāda.